-Less than an hour later the BBC was advising residents of coastal Europe to move inland but stay off heavily traveled roads.
-Meanwhile German radio reported the bombardment of LeHavre - yet, there was no confirmation of the invasion from the War Department.
-Finally, after three hours of winging it, the networks received shortwave confirmation from General Eisenhower’s SHAEF, (Supreme Headquarters Allied Expeditionary Force), post in Great Britain at 3:33 a.m. that the Normandy landing - Operation Overlord - was underway.
+Less than an hour later, the BBC was advising residents of coastal Europe to move inland but stay off heavily traveled roads.
+Meanwhile, German radio reported the bombardment of the port in LeHavre - yet, there was no confirmation of the invasion from the War Department.
+Finally, after three hours of winging it, the networks received shortwave confirmation from General Eisenhower’s SHAEF, (aka Supreme Headquarters Allied Expeditionary Force), post in Great Britain at 3:33 a.m. that the Normandy landing - Operation Overlord - was underway.

-Both CBS and NBC transcribed over 24 hours of D-Day programming beginning with the opening bulletins, continuing through the memorable day and into the next.
-This priceless chunk of broadcasting history is stored at Internet Archive - https://archive.org/details/radioprograms - and provides the networks’ pooled reports and individual interpretations of events which allow us to mentally picture the invasion in the sounds of Network Radio.
+Both CBS and NBC recorded over 24 hours of D-Day programming beginning with the opening bulletins, continuing through the memorable day and into the next.
+This priceless chunk of broadcasting history is stored at Internet Archive and provides the networks’ pooled reports and individual interpretations of events which allow us to mentally picture the invasion in the sounds of Network Radio.
+(2)

 NBC’s anchor, Robert St. John, picks up at this point on the post, NBC - 2.
 At 4:17 a.m.
 ET, (3:09 into the recording), a switch is made to London for the first eyewitness report of the action.
 Wright Bryan of WSB/Atlanta and the Atlanta Journal provides a colorful 14 minute description of his flight aboard a C-47 dropping paratroopers into France.
 Following a patriotic break for The Star Spangled Banner, the network’s three leading news voices analyze the strategy of the invasion: HV Kaltenborn in New York, John W Vandercook from London and Richard Harkness in Washington.
 Harkness is interrupted by a shortwave report from London: James Wellen’s eyewitness account of a bombing raid over France from a Marauder B-26 bomber.
 St.John follows with late bulletins and Harkness returns with more background information, concluding with the Office of War Information’s warning to be wary any D-Day news coming from German sources.